ietf/wiki.ietf.org/group/ops/yang-doctors-review.md

 ### What to look for during a review

 The most important item is to give the AD a sense of how important it is that they pay attention to the document.
-For YANG reviews the YANG Doctors will apply the BCP 216 (RFC 8407) on the Guidelines for Authors and Reviewers of YANG Data Model Documents https://datatracker.ietf.org/doc/rfc8407/.
+For YANG reviews, the YANG Doctors will apply the [BCP 216 (RFC 9907)](https://datatracker.ietf.org/doc/rfc9907/) on the Guidelines for Authors and Reviewers of YANG Data Model documents.
 The YANG language syntax and semantics should be analyzed.
-The compliance with [Network Management Datastore Architecture](https://tools.ietf.org/html/rfc8342) should to be ensured (see also [NMDA guidelines](https://tools.ietf.org/html/draft-dsdt-nmda-guidelines-01)).
+The compliance with [Network Management Datastore Architecture](https://tools.ietf.org/html/rfc8342) should be ensured (see also [NMDA guidelines](https://tools.ietf.org/html/draft-dsdt-nmda-guidelines-01)).
 In addition, when the semver set of documents are approved by IESG for publication, the review should check to make sure that a semver statement has been added to the revision statement in the module.
 ### Where to enter the review result

 YANG Doctors enter the review result into the review tracking tool with following procedure: